Consulting Services for Corrosion Control in Diesel Fuel and Emergency Generators

 IFT is the ability of two fluids to repel each other.
 The high IFT in 100% pure ULSD means that water is easily repelled, and precipitates out to the tank bottom.
 Water does not bond to ULSD as ULSD is not polar.

 Biodiesel is polar, as is water, so water bonds to the biodiesel molecule via a hydrogen bond, hence the lower IFT of biodiesel blends.
 With this hydrogen bond, the water is more difficult to remove using traditional filters.
+The added bonded water gives microbial growth an increased volume to reproduce in, therefore more acids, and the corrosion crisis.

 There are two phases of the J1488 test procedure; in the first phase 100% pure ULSD, with its high IFT, is used.
 2500 ppm emulsified water is added to a dry fuel sample.
 Since pure ULSD is not polar, the emulsified water is not attracted to, and is not bonded to, the ULSD.
 Any filter should have as close to 100% efficiency in removing all the water.